onyxtech3/Wi-Fi_Communicator/README.md

 # ESP32_Communicator

+## THIS PROJECT HAS BEEN ABANDONED AND WILL NOT GET UPDATED

 ## About this project

 * Me and my friend made it for fun at first, but then we heard about a science and robotics competitions and we got in there with our project that we were about to make.